 Conzano, Province of Alessandria, Italy.
 The hamlet of Conzano is centrally located – an hour’s drive from Turin, Milan and Genoa.
 Known as the “land of the Australians” Conzano is famous for having been declared in 1992, as the symbol of the massive emigration of the people to northern Queensland during the 1890-1935 period.
 The ancient town square, named Piazza d’Armi (Weapons Square), was renamed Piazza Australia in 1992.

-Via Mezzavilla is a unique studio accommodation in Italy’s Piedmont region, created by a two year restoration project by Australian artists, Stephen Copland and Meredith Brice.
+Via Mezzavilla is a unique studio accommodation in Italy’s Piedmont region, created by a three year restoration project by Australian artists, Stephen Copland and Meredith Brice.

-The uniqueness lies in the location, the hilltop village of Conzano and the context of the studio.
 Stephen and Meredith created the Quentin Bryce creative residency as an integral part of the Migration as Art Museum.
-The Studio apartment intended to generate and inspire interdisciplinary creative explorations and collaborations through the various disciplines-geography, ethnography, social sciences and anthropology.
-Referred to as a creative in-residence program it is intend to be diverse and be offered to all individuals involved in the arts, literature and all areas that make and create more humane society.
+Referred to as a creative in-residence program it is intend to be diverse and be offered to all individuals involved in all walks of life that make and create more humane society.

 Directors: Stephen Copland and Meredith Brice Via Mezzavilla 37, 15030, Conzano, Province of Alessandria, Italy.